torsli/torsli.github.io/README.md

 [![LinkedIn](assets/LI-In-Bug.png)](https://www.linkedin.com/in/david-thorsley/)  [![Google Scholar](assets/google-scholar.png)](https://scholar.google.com/citations?user=En4wZacAAAAJ)

-Interested in machine learning, optimization, neural networks, and a lot of other things!
+Interested in machine learning, optimization, deep neural networks, data science, and a lot of other things!
+I've worked on mathematical modeling and optimization in domains such as language models, computer vision, physiology, and cell biology.

 # Workplaces